 Saskatchewan (Athabasca Basin) and Nunavut (Thelon Basin) Uranium Projects

-- Fir Island: Northeastern edge of the Athabasca Basin (Orano Canada Option to earn 70 percent).
-Winter 2023 drilling planned after completion of an extensive resistivity survey.
+- Fir Island: Northeastern edge of the Athabasca Basin (Orano Canada has earned a 51-percent interest and will become the operator going forward).
+Orano is reviewing the data from an extensive resistivity survey.

-- Northwest Athabasca Joint Venture: Forum 39.5 percent, NexGen 28 percent, Cameco 20 percent, Orano 12.5 percent – 5,000 m winter 2023 drill program planned.
+- Northwest Athabasca Joint Venture: Forum:39.5 percent, NexGen: 28 percent, Cameco: 20 percent, Orano:12.5 percent – 5,000-meter winter 2023 drill program planned.
 The project hosts the historical 1.5-million-lb Maurice Bay deposit grading 0.6 percent uranium oxide to a depth of 50 meters (Not NI 43-101 compliant.
 Sufficient exploration work has not been completed to verify and classify as a current mineral resource, but the estimate is considered relevant and reliable due to extensive exploration work completed by previous operators and sourced from Saskatchewan Industry & Resources Miscellaneous Reports 2003-07).

-- Clearwater: Forum 75 percent / Vanadian 25 percent – Patterson Lake Corridor, Western Athabasca Basin.
+- Clearwater: Forum: 75 percent / Vanadian: 25 percent – Located in the Patterson Lake Corridor, Western Athabasca Basin

-Forum Energy Metals (TSX.V: FMC - OTCQB: FDCFF) is an established uranium explorer searching for high-grade deposits in Saskatchewan’s Athabasca Basin, home to the most valuable uranium real estate in the world.
-The company is also pursuing exploration in Nunavut’s Thelon Basin, which may be the most prospective region for discovering new, high-grade uranium deposits outside Saskatchewan.
+Forum Energy Metals (TSXV: FMC, OTCQB: FDCFF) is an established uranium explorer searching for high-grade deposits in Saskatchewan’s Athabasca Basin, home to the most valuable uranium real estate in the world.
+The company is also pursuing exploration in Nunavut’s underexplored Thelon Basin, which may be the most prospective region for discovering new, high-grade uranium deposits outside Saskatchewan.
 With a strong local and regional presence, Forum took advantage of weak markets to broaden its commodity exposure by adding a diverse portfolio of energy metals exploration projects in the copper, cobalt and nickel space.